Antigonus I Monophthalmus: Physical appearance

 Antigonus was an exceptionally large man.
 His son Demetrius is described as being of "heroic stature", meaning no doubt he was a large man, but Antigonus was even taller.
 Besides this huge physique, he was made even more formidable in appearance because he was missing an eye, having lost it in battle (possibly at the Siege of Perinthus).

 Monophthalmus in historical fiction

-Mary Renault, in her novel Funeral Games, translates Antigonus' sobriquet into English as "One Eye".
+Mary Renault, in her novel Funeral Games, translates Antigonus's sobriquet into English as "One Eye".

 In the 2004 film Alexander, directed by Oliver Stone, Antigonus is played by Ian Beattie.

 Antigonus appears (under the Greek form of his name, Antigonos) in L. Sprague de Camp's historical novels An Elephant for Aristotle and The Bronze God of Rhodes, set approximately twenty years apart.

 Antigonus figures as the main antagonist in Christian Cameron's historical novel A Force of Kings.

 Antigonus appears in the earlier chapters of Alfred Duggan's historical novel Elephants and Castles (U.S. title: Besieger of Cities), based on the life of his son Demetrius.

 Antigonous is a supporting antagonist in the Eric Flint alternate history novel The Alexander Inheritance, and its sequel The Macedonian Hazard.